The EEP Kit

 Two women painting

-To understand this further, I performed protocol analysis on myself, documenting my thoughts and emotions while painting (Figure 3).
-This helped me recognize that the sensory aspects - textures, sounds, and physical movements - made painting more engaging than the act of creating art itself.
+To explore this further, I had someone conducted protocol analysis on me, documenting my thoughts and emotions while painting (figure 3).
+This helped me realize that the sensory aspects - texture, sound, and physical movement - were more engaging than the act of producing a final artwork itself.

 Debbie Lim How painting, in a research experiment called Protocol Analysis

-As part of this project, I wrote a report (Figure 4) detailing my initial research and early experiments, which formed the basis of the entire project.
+As part of this project, I wrote a report (figure 4) detailing my initial research and early experiments, which formed the basis of the entire project.
+You can red my full report here.

-My reseach led me into the world of art therapy, an area I was unfamiliar with.
-To deepen my understanding, I enrolled in art therapy classes, attended seminars (Figure 5), and researched its connection to psychotherapy and mental well-being.
+My research led me into the world of art therapy, a field I was previously unfamiliar with.
+To deepen my understanding, I enrolled in art therapy classes, attended seminars (figure 5), and explored its connections to psychotherapy and mental well-being.

 Art therapy group in an art studio

-Figure 5: Goldsmtihs' (MA) Art Psychotherapy Taster Evenings
+Figure 5 : Goldsmiths' (MA) Art Psychotherapy Taster Evenings

 Initial Prototypes

-Building on my research insights, I began prototyping painting tools designed to engage the senses and create a more immersive painting experience (Figure 6).
-I experimented with:
+Building on my research insights, I began prototyping painting tools designed to engage the senses and create a more immersive experience (figure 6).
+My experiments included:

-• Brushes made of different materials to create unique sounds and textures.
+• Brushes made from various materials to produce unique sounds and textures

-• Alternative painting tools that encouraged non-traditional movements and interactions.
+• Alternative tools that encouraged unconventional movements and interactions

 Set of DIY brushes made of different materials

-My primary subject throughout the project was Carlotta Montella, who experiences occasional panic attacks and uses painting as a way to self-soothe.
-Although she had no formal art training, she found peace in painting freely.
+My primary subject was Carlotta Montella, who experiences occasional panic attacks and uses painting as a form of self-soothing.
+Without any formal art training, she found peace in painting freely.

-I observed her interactions with the prototyped tools, noting how different textures and sounds influenced her emotions (Figure 7).
-Through one-on-one discussions and observational analysis, I gained valuable insights into how sensory elements could enhance emotional engagement in painting.
+I observed her interactions with the prototype tools, noting how various textures and sounds influenced her emotions (figure 7).
+Through one-on-one discussions and careful observation, I gained valuable insights into how sensory elements can deepen emotional engagement in painting.

 Woman painting with DIY brush